 Cropping systems in the area are typical of the U.S. cornbelt — mainly corn/soybean rotations with wheat of varying importance, and alfalfa an important forage crop.
-KBS yields are typical of non-irrigated yields elsewhere in the North Central Region.
+KBS yields are typical of non-irrigated yields nationally and elsewhere in the North Central Region.
 KBS LTER research is carried out in a variety of experimental systems.
 The most important of these is the Main Cropping System Experiment (MCSE), which was started in 1989 and consists of 11 different cropping systems or successional plant communities, ranging from annual corn-soybean-wheat rotations to late-successional deciduous forest.
-All communities are replicated within the landscape.
+All communities are replicated within the KBS landscape.

 The MCSE experimental design provides four annual cropping systems managed with a range of chemical-input intensities (from full to zero synthetic chemical inputs); two perennial cropping systems (one herbaceous [changed from alfalfa to switchgrass in 2019] and the other woody [Populus sp.]); and two successional communities (one historically tilled and one never tilled).
 In 1993 we added three additional communities to the design, for a total of 5 unmanaged communities that now include three mid-successional fields (now aggrading forests) abandoned from cropping 60-70 years ago, three planted conifer stands, and three late successional hardwood stands.
 The design thus provides a wide range of replicated communities with the same pedogenic history that differ in key ecological characteristics (e.g. plant species diversity, productivity, litter quality, microclimate).
 It allows us to test specific hypotheses from which we can better infer the ecological mechanisms that confer productivity in field-crop ecosystems – mechanisms that can then be tested with specific manipulative experiments.
 Baseline measurements are taken from all 11 community types, but not all communities are used to test every project hypothesis.